bancorprotocol/carbon-simulator/README.md

 ````
 # Branches and versioning

-##
+## Branches
-This repo contains three key branches, `main`, `beta` and `dev`.
+This repo contains two key branches, `main`, and `beta`.
 Their respective properties are as follows:

 - `main`.
 The main branch is the main release branch of this project.
 It may not contain all bleeding edge features, but it has been tested thoroughly (but see the disclaimer on top).
 The main branch will never be rewritten.

 - `beta`.
 The beta branch is the branch to go for if you are interested in the latest features of the project.
 It will have usually passed the test suite, so should not be broken in obvious ways.
 The beta branch may be rewritten from time to time.

-- `dev`.
-The dev branch contains the latest features.
-The test suit will not usually run before pushing to dev, so this branch may be broken.
-Also you should expect it to be rewritten.

 ## Versioning